 10 Common iOS 15 Problems & How to Fix Them

-As we push away from the iOS 15 release we’re starting to hear about the bugs and performance issues plaguing Apple’s new operating system.
+As we push away from the latest iOS 15 release we’re hearing about the bugs and performance issues plaguing Apple’s new software.

-iOS 15 went through a lengthy beta process, but problems have unsurprisingly slipped through the cracks into the official release for iPhone.

 The current list of iOS 15 problems includes abnormal battery drain, Wi-Fi issues, UI lag, crashes, Touch ID, problems and installation issues.
-A lot of these problems are brand new, others have carried over from iOS 14.
+A lot of these problems are brand new, others have carried over from previous versions of iOS.

 While some of these issues will require a fix from Apple in a new version of iOS 15 or a visit to your local Apple Store, some issues can be fixed in minutes from the comfort of your home.